7-11-18 | Success Story

-On World Youth Skills Day, Fabretto renews its commitment to ensuring that youth from underserved communities are able to improve their income and break the cycle of poverty through quality technical vocational training, which, in turn, strengthens employability and future opportunities for income.
+On International Youth Day, Fabretto renews its commitment to ensuring that youth from underserved communities are able to improve their income and break the cycle of poverty through quality technical vocational training, which, in turn, strengthens employability and future opportunities for income.
 Some of Fabretto’s technical courses include graphic design, computing, business administration, entrepreneurship, advanced Excel, English, jewelry-making, agricultural education (Rural Secondary Education Program – SAT), among others.
 Read Ever’s story:

 Farming and agriculture have been a part of the Ever’s family since as long as he can remember.
 The 19-year-old and fourth generation farmer has always helped his father grow beans and corn.
 But Ever has always had a connection and passion for bees.
 Since he was a child, Ever was always drawn to the small insects and wanted to explore them in more depth.